koush/scrypted/plugins/cloud/README.md

 The following steps are only necessary if you want to associate the tunnel with your existing Cloudflare account to manage it remotely.

 1. Create the Tunnel in the [Cloudflare Zero Trust Dashboard](https://one.dash.cloudflare.com).
 2. Copy the token shown for the tunnel shown in the `install [token]` command.
-E.g. `cloudflared service install eyJhI344aA...`.
+For example, if you see `cloudflared service install eyJhI344aA...`, then `eyJhI344aA...` is the token you need to copy.
 3. Paste the token into the Cloud Plugin Advanced Settings.
 4. Add a `Public Hostname` to the tunnel.
     * Choose a (sub)domain.